csoeller/pyme-install-docs/Installing PYME on py3 - Soellerlab version.md

 **NOTE**: This guide focuses on a python 3.X based install.
 PYME has a tentive date of Jan 2121 to phase out python 2.7 based support.

+### This is a conda based installation

+We are using conda to simplify the install.
+For reference, we link to the [conda cheat sheet](https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html) here.

 ### Installation overview

 The complete install can be broken down into a few higher level steps as follows: